daniellupastean/orar-usv/README.md

-## Courses Schedule - USV - FIESC - Computers - 2021
+## Courses Schedule Webpage - USV - FIESC - Computers - 2021
 ### Personal Project

 - used for a simpler access to online meeting for each course